 Believe it or not, Epcot is one of the very best places to meet favorite Disney characters.
-Several characters can be found in the World Showcase, and several of the Fab Five can be seen at the Epcot Character Spot.
+Several characters can be found in the World Showcase, and several of the Fab Five can be seen in Future World.
 Of course, the ideal way to meet characters is by dining with them.
 You can do this at The Garden Grill or Akershus in Epcot.

 8. Awesome Playgrounds and a Splash Pad

 Another thing that Epcot has going for it when it comes to entertainment for kids are their play areas.
 There is an awesome shark play area in The Seas with Nemo and Friends building, and a space-themed playground at the exit for Mission: SPACE.
 Meanwhile, outdoor playgrounds are often set up for the various festivals that happen throughout the year, and the splash pad located at the bridge to World Showcase is the perfect place to let kids cool down while having a blast.